-You can spend your afternoons on beautiful beaches.
+You can spend your afternoons on the beautiful beaches.
 Some of them are Žnjan, Obojena, Kašuni, Bačvice and others, also you should try to play a local game called “picigin”.
 Picigin is a water sport invented on the sandy beach Bačvice.
 Whether it's a sunny summer day or a cold winter morning, the players run through water and do all kinds of stunts in order to keep the small ball from falling into the water.
 It's so unique and popular that the World Picigin Championship is held on Bačvice every year.
 No better way of acting like a local than playing a sport invented by locals.
 There are lots of different ways to spend nights in Split.
 Usually, every night starts at Matejuška.
 Matejuška is a small fisherman’s port on the west of Riva and is probably the biggest open-air hangout in Dalmatia, especially during the Summer.
 People are hanging there usually with a drink bought in the nearby supermarket.
 Near the coast, there are a lot of nightclubs where you can stay till the sunrise, and in July the UMF also takes place in Split.
 UMF is the European version of Ultra Music Festival, one of the largest in the world.
 You can listen to some of the best DJs in the world.

-Read our blog about most popular Croatian festivals!
+Read our blog about the most popular Croatian festivals!

 If you are in Split during the weekend, you shouldn’t skip Hajduk’s soccer game, the team with more than 100 years long history.
 If you are shopping for fun there are 2 shopping centres, and the city centre is also a good location, precisely the Marmont’s street where a lot of shops take their place.
 In those shopping centres, there are also cinemas so you can spend your nights there too.
 It would be a shame not to visit the Croatian National Theatre, there are a lot of events which enrich tourist offer during the whole year.
 In the winter on the Riva, there are small wooden houses where you can find mulled wine, traditional schnapps and fritulas (traditional sweets).